 Learn how to make creamy green bean casserole completely from scratch with real ingredients.
 This family favorite side dish will put that Thanksgiving turkey to shame!

-When I told my husband I was making green bean casserole completely from scratch for Thanksgiving one year, he nearly lost his mind.
 Green bean casserole is my family’s absolute FAVORITE (and maybe yours too?) and this homemade version blows every other recipe out of the water.
 Bold statement, right? 😉

 I can’t remember a single holiday season without a batch of good ol’ green bean casserole.
-You know, the kind made from condensed soup and those addicting greasy fried onions?
-Like my husband, I love this Thanksgiving side dish.
-But I decided to make it completely from scratch, right down to the fried (baked!!) onions sprinkled on top.
+You know, the kind made from condensed soup and those irresistible greasy fried onions?
+I love this Thanksgiving side dish and decided to try it completely from scratch, right down to the fried (baked!!) onions sprinkled on top.
 And we couldn’t be happier with the results.
 You haven’t had green bean casserole until you’ve had green bean casserole from scratch.